-Pulleys were responsible for the birth of the crane.
-The first recorded cranes appeared in Greece around the late 6th century BC, now it’s an indispensable piece of machinery that most of us see on an almost daily basis.
+Today, a common example of a pulley in modern equipment is a crane.
+The first recorded cranes appeared in Greece around the late 6th century BC, and now cranes are an indispensable piece of machinery used for lifting or moving extremely large or heavy objects.